 What is Communication?

-Communication process is exchanging information, ideas, thoughts, or feelings between individuals or groups through various mediums such as speech, writing, gestures, body language, or symbols.
+The communication process is exchanging information, ideas, thoughts, or feelings between individuals or groups through various mediums such as speech, writing, gestures, body language, or symbols.

 It is a fundamental aspect of human interaction and plays a crucial role in conveying messages, building relationships, sharing knowledge, and fostering understanding.

 Effective communication involves not only transmitting information but also ensuring that the message is accurately received and understood by the intended audience.
+You can learn a full guide about the Communication Process in the USA from Nurse Preceptors.

 This requires clarity, empathy, active listening, and sometimes the ability to adapt communication style based on the context and the characteristics of the recipients.